 top of page

-In high demand as a teacher, Ms. Megiddo is Associate Professor and Head of Cello Studies at the New Zealand School of Music, Victoria University of Wellington, and has held faculty positions at the Yale School of Music and Oberlin Conservatory.
-She had residencies and given master classes at institutions including the University of Music and Art in Vienna, the Royal Academy of Music in Dublin, New England Conservatory, University of North Texas, Central Conservatory in Beijing, the La Salle School for the Arts and Yong Siew Toh Conservatory in Singapore, and festivals including the International Cello Congress in Japan and Israel, Dublin International Master Classes, and Rubin Academy in Jerusalem.
-She is a Distinguished Guest Artist, of the biannual International Melbourne Cello Festival.
-Ms. Megiddo is the founder and director of the Cellophonia International Festival in Wellington, NZ.
-She was appointed a resource panelist for Singapore School of the Arts and is a fellow of Grace Hopper College at Yale University.
+As a sought-after pedagogue, Ms. Megiddo serves as Associate Professor and Head of Cello Studies at the New Zealand School of Music, Victoria University of Wellington, and has held faculty positions at the Yale School of Music and Oberlin Conservatory.
+She has given residencies and masterclasses at institutions including the University of Music and Performing Arts in Vienna, the Royal Irish Academy of Music in Dublin, New England Conservatory, the University of North Texas, the Central Conservatory in Beijing, and the Yong Siew Toh Conservatory in Singapore, as well as festivals including the International Cello Congresses in Japan and Israel.
+She is founder and director of the Cellophonia International Festival in Wellington, serves as Master Teacher for iClassical Academy’s global platform and as juror in international competitions, and is a Distinguished Guest Artist of the International Melbourne Cello Festival.

 bottom of page